 Fortinet (FTNT) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the network security company had lost 6.26% over the past month, lagging the Computer and Technology sector's loss of 2.53% and the S&P 500's loss of 1.68% in that time.
+Prior to today's trading, shares of the network security company had lost 5.89% over the past month.
+This has was narrower than the Computer and Technology sector's loss of 7.42% and lagged the S&P 500's loss of 4.77% in that time.

-Wall Street will be looking for positivity from Fortinet as it approaches its next earnings report date.
+Fortinet will be looking to display strength as it nears its next earnings release.
 On that day, Fortinet is projected to report earnings of $0.39 per share, which would represent year-over-year growth of 56%.
-Our most recent consensus estimate is calling for quarterly revenue of $1.29 billion, up 34.16% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.29 billion, up 34.09% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.15 per share and revenue of $4.43 billion.
-These totals would mark changes of +43.75% and +32.46%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Fortinet.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for Fortinet should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
 Fortinet currently has a Zacks Rank of #2 (Buy).

-Digging into valuation, Fortinet currently has a Forward P/E ratio of 43.57.
-This represents a premium compared to its industry's average Forward P/E of 31.08.
+Investors should also note Fortinet's current valuation metrics, including its Forward P/E ratio of 42.3.
+This represents a premium compared to its industry's average Forward P/E of 30.47.

-Meanwhile, FTNT's PEG ratio is currently 2.42.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-FTNT's industry had an average PEG ratio of 2.4 as of yesterday's close.
+Also, we should mention that FTNT has a PEG ratio of 2.35.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Security was holding an average PEG ratio of 2.35 at yesterday's closing price.

 The Security industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 65, which puts it in the top 26% of all 250+ industries.
+This group has a Zacks Industry Rank of 95, putting it in the top 38% of all 250+ industries.

+To follow FTNT in the coming trading sessions, be sure to utilize Zacks.com.